 “This was a really amazing part of your adventure, Hamlet.
 You’re sure that, should you ever one day write a book about this story or perhaps a stage production, you’d DEFINITELY include this scene.
 Why, you’d have to be literally crazy to write a story where you journey to England, get attacked by pirates — … Continue reading Book review – To Be or Not To Be: A Chooseable-Path Adventure (Spoiler Free)

 As a writer, I don't like looking back on my old writings.
 Something that seemed like wonders when I wrote it could feel like trash when I go back and read it.
 It's almost like a self-hate for my past self even though I know I wasn't as experienced then.
 A part of me believes … Continue reading Biggest writer worry

 I always end up listening to people's words and writing them down.
 It's worse when I'm in class.
-I'll be sitting down, writing notes or a blog down, and somehow I hear a great line to write down.
-My margins are filled with other people's words.
+I'll be writing notes or a blog down when I hear a great line to write down.
+My margins get filled with other people's words.
 They're diagonal and lopsided.
-I can't even remember where … Continue reading A writer habit
+I can't even remember where some come from. … Continue reading A writer habit

 Congratulations!
 Whether you wrote 50,000 words or even 5,000 this NaNoWriMo season, you're a great writer.
 The best people push themselves further and that's exactly what NaNoWriMo helps with.
-I just completed NaNoWriMo myself about one day and four hours before this post was published.
-For the first time ever, I finished the story around … Continue reading A congratulations for all
+I completed NaNoWriMo myself about one day and four hours before this post published.
+For the first time ever, I also completed NaNoWriMo before the last … Continue reading A congratulations for all

 Sometimes the world may be against you.
 Everything may seem to fall apart as if you can’t get anything done.
 But even writing down three words is progress towards a goal.
 Three more strokes of a painting.
 Three more pages of a book.
 A little bit a day can go a long way.